kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 conductance of what they are attached to.
 Note also that electrical conductance is mathematically inversely related to electrical resistance, so resistance and conductance are two ways of referring to the exact same elecrical property and quantifying a resultant electrical current that an applied voltage produces.
-This is in stark contrast to using electrodes to measure or determine if a voltage [is] produced by a something-under-test, which would require voltmeter or EEG instrumentation.
+This is in stark contrast to using electrodes to measure or determine if a voltage (signal) [is] produced by a something-under-test, which would require voltmeter or EEG instrumentation.

 Mr. Backster hooks up his electrodes and eventually notices that the polygraph machine indicated the electrical resistance/conductance of his office plant deviated in response to his mere intention of harming the plant.
 You read